 December 31, 1994 – lost 4-1 v Everton (Premiership)

 The legendary player, who was part of Sir Bobby Robson’s great Ipswich sides of the 1970s and 80s, returned to Portman Road as manager with the Blues deep in relegation trouble.

-His first official game at the helm came three days later at Goodison Park where a side including the likes of John Wark, Frank Yallop and Craig Forrest were beaten 4-1.
+His first full game at the helm came three days later at Goodison Park, where a side including the likes of John Wark, Frank Yallop and Craig Forrest were beaten 4-1.

 Paul Rideout scored a brace between Duncan Ferguson and Dave Watson goals, after Steve Sedgley had given Burley’s side the lead.